JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

 ### Supervised models with a `transform` method

 A supervised model may optionally implement a `transform` method, whose signature is the same as `predict`.
-In that case the implementation should define a value for the `output_scitype` trait.
+In that case, the implementation should define a value for the `output_scitype` trait.
 A declaration